myrazma/2022_Masterthesis_UnifiedPELT/README.md

 # Usage of UniPELT repo (CLONE) for my Master's thesis

-This is a clone of a the [UniPELT repository](https://github.com/morningmoni/UniPELT), see [Reference](#Reference) for the citation of the authors and original paper of UniPELT.
-Also refer to other repos used in the UniPELT repo: [Prefix-tuning](https://github.com/XiangLi1999/PrefixTuning), [LoRA](https://github.com/microsoft/LoRA)
+This is a clone of of the [UniPELT repository](https://github.com/morningmoni/UniPELT), see [Reference](#Reference) for the citation of the authors and original paper of UniPELT.
+Also refer to other repositories used in the UniPELT repo: [Prefix-tuning](https://github.com/XiangLi1999/PrefixTuning), [LoRA](https://github.com/microsoft/LoRA)

-In this directory I use the UniPELT framework and adapt it to the [task used in my master's thesis](#The-task-Empathy-and-distress-prediction).
-The UniPELT framework is a unified version with Parameter-Efficient Language Model Tuning (PELT) techniques including LoRA (Hu et al., 2021), BitFit (bias-term fine tuning) (Zaken et al., 2021), prefix tuning (Li and Liang 2021) and adapters (Houlsby et a., 2019).
+In this directory, we use the UniPELT framework and adapt it to the [task used in my Master's thesis](#The-task-Empathy-and-distress-prediction).
+The UniPELT framework is a unified version with Parameter-Efficient Language Model Tuning (PELT) techniques, including LoRA (Hu et al., 2021), BitFit (bias-term fine tuning) (Zaken et al., 2021), prefix tuning (Li & Liang, 2021) and adapters (Houlsby et a., 2019).
 These methods are combined using a gating function to activate (up-weight) the best performing method for the task setting and data sample.

-For the experiments, anaylsis and further research please visit the repository of my [master's thesis](https://github.com/myrazma/2022_Masterthesis_Code)
+For the experiments, analysis and further research, please visit the repository of my [Master's thesis](https://github.com/myrazma/2022_Masterthesis_Code)

 ## The task: Empathy and distress prediction
-The task is a supervised regression task to predict empathy and distress ratings from texts (Buechel et al, 2018).
-Particpants were asked to read 5 news articles, after each article they reported their empathy and distress level on a 14 item questionnaire and wrote a reaction-essay.
-This essay is the base / input for our NLP model.
-The label / target are the average questionnaire.
+The task is a supervised regression task to predict empathy and distress ratings from texts (Buechel et al., 2018).
+Participants were asked to read 5 news articles.
+After each article, they reported their empathy and distress level on a 14-item questionnaire and wrote a reaction essay.
+This essay is the input for our NLP model.
+The labels are the average questionnaire.

-## My additions / changes to this repository
+## Our additions to this repository

 ### Changes in UniPELT:
-[modeling_bert.py](transformers/models/bert/modeling_bert.py): We added storing and flushing the gate variables for a more structured access to the parameters.
+[modeling_bert.py](transformers/models/bert/modeling_bert.py): We added storing and flushing the gate variables for more structured access to the parameters.

 In addition, we updated the model to return the gates at inference.
 One can access the gates via trainer.predict:
 ```